-Catherine Szpindor is the Chief Information Officer for the House of Representatives.
+Alan Thompson is the Acting Chief Information Officer for the House of Representatives.

-Ms. Szpindor oversees House Information Resources which provides technology applications and services, technical support, cybersecurity, and telecommunications for the House.
-Her department also designs and hosts websites for hundreds of Members and Committees.
+Mr. Thompson oversees House Information Resources which provides technology applications and services, technical support, cybersecurity, and telecommunications for the House.
+His department also designs and hosts websites for hundreds of Members and Committees.

 Mr. Thompson joined the House in May 2020 as Deputy Chief Information Officer and was selected to run the department as Acting CIO in October 2020.